testmycode/tmc-server/README.markdown

 The system has been used with great success by the [University of Helsinki CS Dept.](http://cs.helsinki.fi/) in several elementary programming and data structures courses with hundreds of users.

+## Usermanual ##
+Automatically built usermanual can be viewed at: http://testmycode-usermanual.github.io

 ## Setup ##

 For setup and startup instructions, please see the [installation guide](Installation.md).